Pragmatics in Language Grounding: Phenomena, Tasks, and Modeling Approaches: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Alane Suhr, Justin Chiu, Jessy Lin, Kevin Yang, Ge Gao, Ana Smith, and Herbert Clark for early discussions that led to this survey.
-We also thank Chris Potts, Alane Suhr, Ari Holtzman, Victor Zhong, Laura Rimell, Chris Dyer, Saujas Vaduguru, Tao Yu, Allen Nie, Dan Klein, and Andrew Lampinen for their comments on drafts of our paper.
-Nicholas Tomlin is supported by the DARPA XAI and LwLL programs and a NSF Graduate Research Fellowship.
-Jennifer Hu is supported by a NSF Graduate Research Fellowship and a NSF Doctoral Dissertation Research Improvement Grant.
+We also thank Chris Potts, Alane Suhr, Ari Holtzman, Victor Zhong, Laura Rimell, Chris Dyer, Saujas Vaduguru, Tao Yu, Allen Nie, Dan Klein, Andrew Lampinen, and numerous anonymous reviewers and ACs for their comments on earlier drafts of our paper.
+Nicholas Tomlin was supported by the DARPA XAI and LwLL programs and a NSF Graduate Research Fellowship.
+Jennifer Hu was supported by a NSF Graduate Research Fellowship and a NSF Doctoral Dissertation Research Improvement Grant.